 If you are a bride looking for a reproduction style wedding dress or are a lover of “The Great Era of Hawaiian Dresses”, what you will find “out there” can be disappointing.
 If I was the customer, I’d want all the details and materials that attracted me to the magic of vintage to begin with, so that’s what we strive to create.

 It is much more expensive to reproduce vintage styles *well* today than it was when these dresses were originally manufactured.
 Polyester is ubiquitous nowadays and cheaper than the great cottons, silks and beloved rayons used in mid-century fashion.
 It takes much more time to construct garments using classic sewing techniques, and todays clothes have as few details as the manufacturer can get away with so they can be sewn on a production line in a matter of just a few minutes!

 It is the old construction techniques and those authentic fabrics that give the vintage garments the look we love so much about them!
 Part of it is the cut; yes, of course.
-But the charm of the vintage greats is achieved by *all* the details, not just a smattering of them.
-The price we can offer, since we are located in Bali and not Paris or New York, makes these details accessible to a wider range of customer.
-(Although I create dresses for the the occasional well-known celeb u such as Katy Perry,)
+But the charm of the vintage greats is achieved by *all* the details, not just a few of them.
+The price we can offer, since we have a sewing shop in Bali and not Paris or New York, makes these details accessible to a wider range of customers.
+(Although I still create dresses for the the occasional, well-known celeb such as Katy Perry.)”

-All the Whirling Turban Girls here in our workshop and I sincerely thank you for your interest and support!!!
+All the Whirling Turban Girls here in our workshops in Austin, Texas, and Bali sincerely thank you for your interest and support!!!